2000calories/flutter_easy_rich_text/README.md

 [![pub package](https://img.shields.io/pub/v/easy_rich_text.svg)](https://pub.dev/packages/easy_rich_text) [![GitHub license](https://img.shields.io/github/license/2000calories/flutter_easy_rich_text)](https://github.com/2000calories/flutter_easy_rich_text/blob/master/LICENSE) [![GitHub stars](https://img.shields.io/github/stars/2000calories/flutter_easy_rich_text)](https://github.com/2000calories/flutter_easy_rich_text/stargazers)

-The EasyRichText widget makes the RichText widget easy.
+The `EasyRichText` widget makes the RichText widget easy.
 You do not have to split the string manually.

-This widget use regular expression to effectively split the string based on the patterns defined in the list of EasyRichTextPattern.
+This widget use regular expression to effectively split the string based on the patterns defined in the list of `EasyRichTextPattern`.

-The EasyRichTextPattern is a class defines the text pattern you want to format.
+The `EasyRichTextPattern` is a class defines the text pattern you want to format.

 `targetString` can be a `String` or a `List<String>`.